 Rights in relation to automated decision making and profiling – you have the right to know if your personal information is used in an automated process which could result in an unfavourable decision against you.
 If any of the personal information we take from you is used in the processes above we will tell you at the time it is taken.

 What do I have to do if I want to exercise one of my rights above?

 In regards to all of the above you can ask us for confirmation your data is being processed, access to information that we hold about you and other supplementary information.
-This is called a Data Subject Access Request; you can request this information verbally or in writing.
-To help you in this process we have prepared a form that you can download and complete.
+This is called a Data Subject Access Request.

-Normally the Council must respond within 1 calendar month of receiving your correctly completed application, under some circumstances this period can be extended.
-If this is the case the council will contact you to explain.
+Normally the Council must respond within one calendar month of receiving your correctly completed Data Subject Access Request.
+Under some circumstances this period can be extended, but if this is the case the council will contact you to explain.
 There is normally no fee for each request but again under some circumstances the GDPR does allow costs to be passed on.

 If the information we provide is incorrect you must write to us and tell us what information is incorrect and ask that it be corrected.
 If we do not agree that the information is incorrect you may ask us to record your disagreement.
 There is no charge for this service.

 How can I contact you if I don't understand what I have read?